otakustay/react-diff-view/README.md

 - `diff-gutter-omit`: Gutter with no content.
 - `diff-gutter-selected`: Gutter of a selected change.
 - `diff-line`: The `<tr>` element for a line of diff.
+- `diff-line-old-only`: The `<tr>` element which only contains the left side columns, appears in split view
+- `diff-line-new-only`: The `<tr>` element which only contains the right side columns, appears in split view
 - `diff-code`: The `<td>` element containing code.
 - `diff-code-normal`: Code of a normal change.
 - `diff-code-add`: Code of an addition.